“Comedy is acting out optimism.”

 William underwent his first open heart surgery at just three weeks of age.
 A further procedure was required nine months later after which his medical team pronounced the treatment to be an unparalleled success.
-Mrs Chu was never completely satisfied with this declaration, however, and she continued to worry about William’s health on a daily basis for the rest of her life.
+Mrs. Chu was never completely satisfied with this declaration, however, and she continued to worry about William’s health daily for the rest of his life.

 William was always aware of a vague sense of vulnerability when it came to his heart, but, despite his testing the limits of its capacity to the absolute extreme, William’s heart never failed him until the very last day of his life.

-Even before he could sit up and look around at the world William was entertaining people.
+Even before he could sit up and look around at the world, William was entertaining people.
 As an infant, William discovered that making certain facial expressions made people laugh, so he would make those faces at anyone in his vicinity, over and over, instinctively seeking to elicit smiles and laughter from whoever was nearby.
-When he was old enough to dress himself and walk around, William started dressing up in brightly colored outfits and funny hats in order to get even bigger smiles, and louder laughs.
-By the time he was four, William was performing stand-up comedy routines for family, neighbors, strangers on street corners, and anyone else who would stand still long enough to listen to his quirky brand of slapstick.
+When he was old enough to dress himself, William started dressing in brightly colored outfits and funny hats to get even bigger smiles, and louder laughs.
+By the time he was four, William was performing stand-up comedy routines for family, neighbors, strangers on street corners, and anyone who would stand still long enough to listen to his quirky brand of slapstick.
 In fact, William was telling jokes before he could recite the alphabet.
-When school came along, mathematics, science, history, and other such mundane topics were of no interest at all to William; all he ever wanted to do was to tell amusing anecdotes, and make people laugh.
+When school came along, mathematics, science, history, and other such mundane topics were of no interest at all to William; all he ever wanted to do was to tell amusing anecdotes and make people laugh.

 Another feature of William's natural temperament, that he also exhibited from the very earliest age, was his inability to stay still; he was in perpetual motion.
 For William, there was always some other place to be or some other thing to do that was preferable to remaining where he currently was.
-William could never understand how, or indeed why, people could do the same thing over and over again.
+William could never understand how, or indeed why, people could do the same thing repeatedly.
 Boiled down to its essence, William was easily bored.

-Prior to commencing school, Mrs Chu took William to see a number of doctors and child psychologists who gave him various multi-lettered diagnoses—ADD, ADHD, ODD, OCD—but Mrs Chu was never happy with this type of labelling.
-She felt it was a cop-out by the medical profession, whose members were clearly rapidly becoming lazy and ignorant.
-Mrs Chu staunchly resisted their pressure to put William on medication for his hyperactivity and his inability to focus on tasks until the year he turned seven.
+Prior to commencing school, Mrs. Chu took William to see several doctors and child psychologists who gave him various multi-lettered diagnoses—ADD, ADHD, ODD, OCD—but Mrs. Chu was never happy with this type of labelling.
+She felt it was a cop-out by the medical profession whose members were clearly rapidly becoming lazy and ignorant.
+Mrs. Chu staunchly resisted their pressure to put William on medication for his hyperactivity and his inability to focus on tasks until the year he turned seven.
 By this time William was consistently performing poorly on school assessment tasks, and his classroom behavior was becoming increasingly problematic for his teachers, and disruptive for his fellow students.
-A trial of Adderall XR was agreed to, but the headaches and dizziness that came with the drug were intolerable to William, and he secretly flushed the tablets down the toilet for six months until Mrs Chu caught him in the act, and they both agreed to give up the charade.
+A trial of Adderall XR was agreed to, but the headaches and dizziness that came with the drug were intolerable to William, and he secretly flushed the tablets down the toilet for six months until Mrs. Chu caught him in the act, and they both agreed to give up the charade.

 But Lawrence had mysteriously disappeared when William was only three.
-This had confounded and angered William at the time, who couldn’t understand why his father was no longer around.
+This had confounded and angered William at the time, who couldn’t understand why his father was no longer present in his life.
 Whenever he asked his mother about it, however, she would fly into a rage and tell him to go to his room, so William eventually decided not to bother her about it anymore.
-The mystery of his father’s disappearance continued to fester in the depths of William’s psyche, however, and he made a decision when he was nine years old that one day he would find out why his father had suddenly left with no explanation.
+The mystery of his father’s disappearance continued to fester in the depths of William’s psyche, however, and he decided that he would find out, one way or another, why his father had suddenly left without any explanation.